-Did you know decluttering your home can help improve your mental and physical health?
+Did you know decluttering your space or home can help improve your mental and physical health?
 In our hyper-connected and over-stimulated world – it’s no wonder people get stressed!
 While there are obvious stressors that we cannot control, such as sitting in traffic, coming home to a space that promotes calmness and a sense of contentment can leave you in a more centered state of mind.
 If you’re looking for ways to improve your living space and boost your mental health at the same time – then you might consider the benefits of decluttering your home & maidinto can help you.

 Our environment inside and outside the home can impact our mood.
 Cluttered living space may make us feel more agitated, causing our already existing stress levels to increase even when we are supposed to be relaxing.
 So, how exactly can decluttering our space help and where should you start?
 It may seem like a daunting task, but it can be done in small steps and on your own time.
 Let’s face it – letting go of things is difficult, but having the “just in case” symptom can prevent you from being able to tidy up and find peace in your own home.

 Here are some tips and benefits on decluttering:

 Focus on one room at a time, one area of the room at a time, one surface, or drawer at a time.
 You can choose a couple of minutes each day or dedicate a chunk of time to do so in your calendar.
 Sort through your items and categorize whether you need them or not to avoid hoarding items.
 A popular method that swept our nation away last year was the KonMari method created by celebrity author and professional organizer, Marie Kondo.
 Her method gently guides you to ask yourself if the item you possess actually sparks joy within you.
 If it does not, give it away.
 The absence of it will add calmness to your space and peace to your mind.